 12. From Bank to Gallery to the Sofa of Dreams: Accessing Autonomy-Supportive Transformation in Urban Sites Through Performance Art

-Katie Barclay is Deputy Director of the ARC Centre of Excellence in the History of Emotions and Associate Professor in History at the University of Adelaide.
+Katie Barclay is the Deputy Director of the ARC Centre of Excellence in the History of Emotions and Associate Professor of History at the University of Adelaide.

-Jade Riddle works in the heritage sector at the national level for the Commonwealth of Australia.
+Jade Riddle works on heritage policy at a national level for the Commonwealth of Australia.